What to Bring and How to Prepare

 Everyone can participate in Coastal Cleanup Day, no matter what age or ability.
 Individuals with questions about accessibility should contact the City Coordinator for a Cleanup Site.

-Try to arrive at an event a little before 9 AM to get ready for the Cleanup.
-Coastal Cleanup Day is a popular event, so a lot of the "best" trash might be gone if you're late!
+Try to arrive at an event a little before 9 AM to get ready for the cleanup and to have a big impact!

 Each Cleanup site will be headed up by one or more Site Captains who will be in charge of everything at that location for the day.
 Once you arrive, seek out your Site Captain and follow his/her instructions for checking in and getting set for the Cleanup.